mitjafelicijan/binary-visualization/README.md

 # Visualization of binary files

-This repository holds solutions for experiments for binary file visualization and reverse engineering of binary data.
+This repository holds solutions for experiments with binary file visualization and reverse engineering of binary data.
 It is inspired by [TED talk by Chris Domas](https://www.ted.com/talks/chris_domas_the_1s_and_0s_behind_cyber_warfare).